46elks/praktik-apiskolan/README.md

 ## Live Server

-To get a preview of your website live as you're making changes to it, we recommend the *Live Server* extension for Visual Studio Code.
+To view a preview of your website live as you're making changes to it, we recommend the *Live Server* extension for Visual Studio Code.

-After installing the extension, navigate to **dist/index.html**.
-With the file open in the editor, click the "Go Live" button in the bottom right.
+After installing the extension, navigate to the .html file you want a preview of.
+This would be **dist/index.html** for previewing the home page of the website.
+With the .html file of your choice open in the editor, click the "Go Live" button in the bottom right.
 This will open a live preview of the website in your default browser.

-This page will automatically refresh to display any new changes each time you save your changes in any related files.
+This preview page will automatically refresh to display any new changes as they are saved.

 ## Remote Validation for HTML and CSS Documents